0x5uryax1/Extensions/GitSearcher/README.md

-# Git Searcher Chrome Extension
+# Git Searcher Browser Extension

 This Chrome extension automatically searches for `.git/HEAD` files in all possible directory endpoints found within the source code of any visited website.
 If a `.git/HEAD` file is found, it displays the result in the extension popup.